 Classification rate x Experience modification rate x (Payroll / 100) = Premium

-Each state creates its own laws for workers’ compensation requirements.
+Each state has its own laws for workers’ compensation requirements.
 For example, every wholesale business in New York must carry workers’ compensation insurance for its employees – even part-time workers.
-However, Alabama wholesale businesses are only required to carry workers’ compensation when they have five or more employees.
+Alabama wholesale businesses are only required to carry workers’ compensation when they have five or more employees.

-While self-employed or independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, they can purchase a policy to protect themselves, too.
+Sole proprietors, independent contractors, and partners don’t have to carry workers’ compensation insurance, but they can purchase a policy to protect themselves, too.
 It's a good idea, as health insurance can deny claims for injuries related to your job, which could leave you with expensive medical bills.

-In certain states, wholesale businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, wholesale businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 Wholesale employees are exposed to many daily risks, including lifting accidents and repetitive motion injuries.
 Whether you’re the owner of a merchant wholesale company or a full-service wholesale business, you can create a safer work environment with: